-Judging - Monday, July 19 Judging will start at 9:00 a.m.
-Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 18 in the Produce Building.
-4-H'er must be present for judging.
-Exhibitor limited to one entry.
+Judging will start at 9:00 a.m.
+Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 17 in the Produce Building.

 Members must be a member of an approved 4-H Shooting Sports Club to exhibit.
 All exhibits should be posters or stand-alone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.